Public Order Offences

 The more serious offences under The Public Order Act are those of Affray, Violent Disorder and Riot.
 These offences are similar except for the number of people involved in the act.
 To commit affray 2 or more persons must be involved.
 Violent Disorder involves 3 or more participants and Riot 12 or more.
 Clearly the more people involved the more serious the offences is.
 This is because the fear for personal safety is likely to be higher with more people involved.

-Levins crime department has been in existence for over 30 years.
+Levins’ Crime Department has been in existence for over 30 years.
 We have an expertise in all areas of criminal law due to the experience of our staff.
-If you need assistance in relation to public order offences or other offences please contact us.
+If you need assistance in relation to public order offences or other offences please contact us either by filling out our contact form here or by calling us on 0151 480 5777.

-We deal with Public Order Offences within all these areas Huyton, Liverpool, Merseyside, North West, North Wales, Cheshire, Lancashire
+We deal with Public Order Offences within Huyton, Liverpool, Merseyside, North West, North Wales, Cheshire, Lancashire